Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Continuous Integration

 Continuous integration (CI) is the automation of building, testing, and validating code as new commits are made, across platforms.
-CI, as the name implies, occurs continually so that the source of error or conflict are more easily tracked.
+CI, as the name implies, occurs continually so that the source of error or conflict is more easily tracked.
 The master branch is always kept clean, and CI checks are tested as pull requests are submitted on GitHub.
 Our CI GitHub checks currently consist of coverage checks and platform build checks.
   * Platform build checks are tested on a Unix and Windows Servers using Travis and Appveyor, respectively.
 Travis and Appveyor are servers with these OSs where the program is built and checked.
 This is useful because if, for example, SOILWAT2 is not building on an individual's Linux computer, but is building on Travis, we know the user's computer is not configured correctly, as opposed to a software design issue.
   * Code coverage is checked via the [code coverage bot](codecov.io).
 Code coverage refers to the percent of code that is checked via unit tests.
 The website offers visualization of code coverage for each file and each line of code.
   * CI is controlled through .yml scripts that send information to their respective servers.
 More information about adding checks [here.](https://help.github.com/articles/enabling-required-status-checks/)